morg0n/product_registration/README.md

 This service is simple enough at the moment that the HTTP return statuses will indicate what to display to a consumer with reading the contents of the message.
 For instance, `AlreadyRegisteredException` throws a HTTP 409 and `InvalidEmailException` throws a HTTP 400.
 Both of these statuses will be handled in OpenEMR layer with custom user messages that are translated.

 The only exception at this time is with the `HTTP POST /api/registration/broadcast` endpoint, which returns various HTTP responses that one will need to see the contents of (which are written in english).
-However, this is acceptable because this endpoint is to be used exclusively by the OEMR 501(c)(3) board which is all english speaking.
+However, this is acceptable because this endpoint is to be used exclusively by the OEMR Non Profit board which is all english speaking.

 ## LOGS